-The Boarding Council meets weekly to discuss matters relevant to the boarding community.
-The council is comprised of the head of boarding students, the vice head of boarding students, student heads of house, the director of residential life, and the dean of students.
-The council exchanges views on many issues, including changes in boarding regulations and planning house activities.
-The council meets occasionally with the house faculty, and may make formal recommendations to the house faculty and the director of residential life for their consideration and decision.
+The Boarding Council are a group of senior boarding students elected by the boarding community that works within each house and across the community to promote positive boarding culture, and a vibrant community for students to learn, thrive, and grow.
+The council is comprised of the head of boarding students, the vice head of boarding students, student heads of house, and the director of residential life.
+The council exchanges views on many issues, including changes in boarding regulations and planning boarding and house activities.

 7.03 Boarding Schedule — Weekday

 7:15–8:15 a.m.
 Breakfast (Continental breakfast is served until 8:40 a.m.)

 8:20 a.m.
 Houses close on class days; all boarding students must be out of student houses.
 House faculty conduct room inspections.

 3:10 p.m.
 All houses open; common rooms open to CA visitors

 3:10–6:15 p.m.
 Athletics and activities

 7:30 p.m.
 Study hall begins, Monday-Thursday; all guests off campus; day students remaining on campus are under the jurisdiction of boarding rules and must sign in with a proctor.